intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 - Library does not support hardware path on Windows OS.
 - Library is not developed for kernel mode usage.
 It is user level driver library.

 .. _library_apis_reference_link:

 Library APIs
 ************

-Intel QPL provides two classes of APIs:

-**Low-Level C API**

-Represents a state based interface.
+Intel QPL provides Low-Level C API, that represents a state based interface.
 The base idea is to allocate a single state and configure one with different ways to perform necessary operation.
-Such API does not allocate memory internally.
+All memory allocations are happening on user side or via user-provided allocators.
 See :ref:`developer_guide_low_level_reference_link` for more details.

-**High-Level C++ API**

-Represents high level operations API written with C++.
-API provides compile time optimizations and less operation preparation latency.
-It allocates memory internally with ``std::allocator``, but supports custom user allocators that correspond to C++ Standard.

-See :ref:`developer_guide_high_level_reference_link` for more details.